SamuelSwartzberg/flashcardifying_text_temp/ling/fundamentals/units/basics/s*m-emic-system/emic-whole/d-emic-analyses.md

 »⟮A subemic element⟯« is ⟮＿a cross-linguistic element＿⟯ of which ⟮some combination⟯ ⟮gives rise to the abstract concept of an ＿an emic unit＿⟯.
 The main ⟮＿subemic elements＿⟯ are ⟮＿etic units＿⟯ and ⟮＿features＿⟯.

-## contrastiveness

-Something being »⟮contrastive⟯« means that ⟮changing it⟯ ⟮would produce a different ＿emic unit＿⟯.
-⟮＿A contrast＿⟯ being »⟮neutralized⟯« is appearing ⟮in ＿an etic environment＿⟯ as ⟮＿alternants＿⟯ where ⟮they normally would be⟯ ⟮c_-4;contrastive⟯

 ## etic